z/OS Resources Table

 • History: Opens a view that displays the five most recently used queries to filter jobs.

-Clicking on the Default User Jobs, a custom query in the Filters view, or a query in the History view will display jobs that match the selected query.
+Click on the Default User Jobs, a custom query in the Filters view, or a query in the History view displays jobs that match the selected query.

 USS View